A recent article in High Country News was titled The Death of Backpacking. Hyperbole? No basis in fact? My own .05 worth…

 However, if a person has sporadically backpacked since their thru-hike 5, 10 or more years ago, I don’t think the person “counts” as a backpacker in terms of yearly statistics.

-Dad took me lure fishing fairly often when I was about ten years old.
+Dad took me to lure fishing fairly often when I was about ten years old.
 Thirty years later, I would not call myself an angler.

 - How come it is so hard for me to get permits then if numbers are declining?